 Notes

 Hi!
-I’m Jennifer, a home cook schooled by 40 years of trial and error in the kitchen and always driven by a love of great food.
-I love to share my favourite old and new recipes, complete with lots of tips and tricks to help make your home cooking enjoyable, stress free, rewarding and of course, delicious!
+I’m Jennifer, a home cook schooled by trial and error and almost 40 years of getting dinner on the table!
+I love to share my favourite recipes, both old and new, together with lots of tips and tricks to hopefully help make your home cooking enjoyable, stress free, rewarding and of course, delicious!

 Easy and straight forward instructions which resulted in a delicious and moist cake that earned me praises!!!
 Adult son said it was the best carrot cake he has ever had!
 Thank you so much!
 An absolute keeper recipe.